pwall567/int-output-kotlin/README.md

 The `int-output-kotlin` library is a thin Kotlin layer over the top of `int-output`.
-It provides access to the underlying library in a more natural style for Kotlin developers, and depending on the level optimisation of the compiler, the code using the Kotlin versions should not be significantly less efficient than code calling the original functions.
+It provides access to the underlying library in a more natural style for Kotlin developers, and depending on the level of optimisation of the compiler, the code using the Kotlin versions should not be significantly less efficient than code calling the original functions.

 ## User Guide